lalaithion/LambdaCalculus/README.md

 # LambdaCalculus

+# Requirements

+If you have GHC and the parsing library Parsec installed, you should be able to simply invoke `make` to build this app.

+# Description

 This is an interpreter for a variant of Church's Lambda Calculus written in Haskell

 There are some sample programs in the tests directory, which demonstrate the full capabilities of the language.
 To sum up: